pereznetworks/TD-Project9/project9-gallery-app/README.md

                 however, react app is still ...

-                front-end code running in a users browser
+                front-end code running in a user's browser

-                and will need to access to backend server routes
+                and will need to access the backend server routes

                     so secure auth and encrypted communicaiton must be setup